 Orange or coral is a fun choice for a playroom.
 This is an energetic and warm color that keeps energy high, which is important for a room with little natural light, or in a cold area of the home.

 02 of 06

 Mint green is a refreshing and natural choice for a playroom.
-This light and bright color works well in a small playspace.
+This light and bright color work well in a small play space.
 Accented with white and yellow, it's has a very summery feeling.

 03 of 06

 Playrooms should be fun, but they can also be soothing and relaxing.
 A soft blue with green undertones, like Benjamin Moore's Picture Perfect, is just right for play, but also for nap time.

 Counting Stars is a soft and pretty yellow that isn't too bright for a playroom.
 Be careful choosing yellow for a kid's space, as it can be overstimulating and harsh after long periods of time.Continue to 5 of 6 below.

 Lavender encourages creativity and cooperation.
 Spring Lilac will is a happy and natural color that stands up well to time, as your child grows.